nojronatron/nojronatron.github.io/continuing-education/mobile-to-desktop-dotnet-maui.md

 _Note_: There is a preview version of Visual Studio that supports MAUI development on Mac.

+### Creating a MAUI App

+Three Project Templates are available with .NET MAUI:

+- .NET MAUI App
+- .NET MAUI Blazor
+- .NET MAUI Class Library

+### MAUI App Structure and Startup

+App.xaml: Just like WPF, this is the default XAML Resource-defining file.
+Resource Dictionaries (and Merged Dictionaries) are supported, as in WPF.
+Resources Folder: Contains various resources such as Styles, Fonts, Images, etc.
+App.xaml.cs: Like WPF, defines the App Class.
+Common (platform neutral) lifecycle events can be overridden here.

 ## References

 MSReactor YouTube Channel for past [recordings](https://www.youtube.com/@MicrosoftReactor).